BasedHardware/Whomane/app/README.md

 ### Obtaining Facecheck API Key

-Note: you'll have to pay in btc to get credits for this API
+Note: you'll have to pay in crypto to get credits for this API

 To get the Facecheck API key: